This program qualifies for up to $8,000 in tuition assistance.

 - Apply safety and infection control standards learned in the program to maintain a safe and clean environment for patients and self.

-All students must have completed MRT-110 (Medical Terminology) with a grade of "C" or higher.
+All students must have completed MRT-110 (Medical Terminology) with a minimum grade of "C".

 A complete US high school transcript showing date of graduation or a GED certificate must be submitted to the coordinator prior to the start of the second half of the program.